Jenkins, Hart lead No. 3 Villanova past No. 15 Xavier

 But Xavier had lost its past three games at Villanova by an average of nearly 23 points and cooled after a solid start.
 Xavier missed 10 straight shots and 14 of 15 overall midway through the first half and lost an eight-point lead.

 The national champion Wildcats showed the loss at Butler was just a blip in a season-long tune up toward March.

-Brunson scored 11 and DiVincenzo added 10 to help lead coach Jay Wright's seven-deep rotation.
+Brunson scored 11 and DiVincenzo added 10 to help lead Wright's seven-deep rotation.
 Wright has said he wasn't as concerned about depth issues wearing down the Wildcats because his players are so versatile.

 But it's also why Wright played his starters until the 2:40 mark and the Wildcats up 26.